-By Daniel Lipinski, Ph.D., United States Representative, Illinois’ Third District, U.S. House of Representatives
+By The Honorable Daniel Lipinski, Ph.D., United States Representative, Illinois’ Third District, U.S. House of Representatives

 As a scientist, it is easy to become absorbed in the field or even subfield you are studying and simply focus on the value of your own research within that area of study.
 Looking back at my time as a political scientist, I understand how easy it is to have that narrow focus and not look at the broader impacts.
 But today, as the value of federal funding for scientific research is being challenged in Congress, scientists can no longer afford to do this.
 This is especially true for social scientists.